-- (1) a personal an interview with the proposed patient and other individuals who appear to have knowledge of the condition of the proposed patient, if practicable.
+- 1b, except when the proposed patient has been acquitted of a crime under section 611.026 and the county attorney is required to file a petition for commitment.
+The designated agency shall appoint a screening team to conduct an investigation.
+The petitioner may not be a member of the screening team.
+The investigation must include: - (1) a personal an interview with the proposed patient and other individuals who appear to have knowledge of the condition of the proposed patient, if practicable.
 In-person interviews with the proposed patient are preferred.
-If the proposed patient is not interviewed, specific reasons must be documented; - (2) identification and investigation of specific alleged conduct which is the basis for application; - (3) identification, exploration, and listing of the specific reasons for rejecting or recommending alternatives to involuntary placement; - (4) in the case of a commitment based on mental illness, the following information, if it is known or available, that may be relevant to the administration of neuroleptic psychotropic medications, including the existence of a declaration under section 253B.03, subdivision 6d, or a health care directive under chapter 145C or a guardian, conservator, proxy, or agent with authority to make health care decisions for the proposed patient; information regarding the capacity of the proposed patient to make decisions regarding administration of neuroleptic psychotropic medication; and whether the proposed patient is likely to consent or refuse consent to administration of the medication; - (5) seeking input from the proposed patient's health plan company to provide the court with information about services the enrollee needs and the least restrictive alternatives relevant treatment history and current treatment providers; and - (6) in the case of a commitment based on mental illness, information listed in clause (4) for other purposes relevant to treatment. - (b) In conducting the investigation required by this subdivision, the screening team shall have access to all relevant medical records of proposed patients currently in treatment facilities or programs.
+If the proposed patient is not interviewed, specific reasons must be documented; - (2) identification and investigation of specific alleged conduct which is the basis for application; - (3) identification, exploration, and listing of the specific reasons for rejecting or recommending alternatives to involuntary placement; - (4) in the case of a commitment based on mental illness, the following information, if it is known or available, that may be relevant to the administration of neuroleptic psychotropic medications, including the existence of a declaration under section 253B.03, subdivision 6d, or a health care directive under chapter 145C or a guardian, conservator, proxy, or agent with authority to make health care decisions for the proposed patient; information regarding the capacity of the proposed patient to make decisions regarding administration of neuroleptic psychotropic medication; and whether the proposed patient is likely to consent or refuse consent to administration of the medication; - (5) seeking input from the proposed patient's health plan company to provide the court with information about services the enrollee needs and the least restrictive alternatives the patient's relevant treatment history and current treatment providers; and - (6) in the case of a commitment based on mental illness, information listed in clause (4) for other purposes relevant to treatment. - (b) In conducting the investigation required by this subdivision, the screening team shall have access to all relevant medical records of proposed patients currently in treatment facilities, state-operated treatment programs, or community-based treatment programs.
 The interviewer shall inform the proposed patient that any information provided by the proposed patient may be included in the prepetition screening report and may be considered in the commitment proceedings.
 Data collected pursuant to this clause shall be considered private data on individuals.
 The prepetition screening report is not admissible as evidence except by agreement of counsel or as permitted by this chapter or the rules of court and is not admissible in any court proceedings unrelated to the commitment proceedings.